Health checks for guarded rollouts

 Metric randomization units

-The metric randomization unit health check only appears if LaunchDarkly is receiving events for the metric.
+The metric randomization unit health check appears only after LaunchDarkly receives events for the metric.

-[Randomization unit] is tracked by [Metric name]: The metric shares the same randomization unit as the one you selected for the guarded rollout.
+- [Randomization unit] is tracked by [Metric name]: The metric uses the same randomization unit as the rollout.

-[Randomization unit] is not tracked by [Metric name]: The metric uses a different randomization unit than the one you selected for the guarded rollout.
-This can occur because randomization units are based on how the metric was configured, not on actual data sent to LaunchDarkly.
+- [Randomization unit] is not tracked by [Metric name]: The metric uses a different randomization unit than the rollout.

 Example: Metric does not track the selected randomization unit

 Your organization creates a guarded rollout and selects request as the randomization unit.
 Two latency metrics are attached.
-One metric uses request as the randomization unit.
-The other uses user because it was created earlier with a different configuration.
-The health check displays “request is not tracked by latency percentile.”
+One metric uses request.
+The other uses user.
+The health check displays request is not tracked by latency percentile.

 - Review the metric configuration to confirm which randomization unit it uses.

-request, choose a different metric, or change the rollout to target byuser. - Save the updated configuration and verify that new metric events include the required context kind.
+- Save the updated configuration and confirm that new metric events include the required context kind.

-After LaunchDarkly receives metric events that match the request randomization unit, the health check updates to “request is tracked by latency percentile.”
+After metric events match the selected randomization unit, the health check updates to request is tracked by latency percentile.

 Metric events

-- Recently seen events for [metric name]: Your metric has sent metric events to LaunchDarkly within the last 90 days.
-This means your metric was active and correctly sending data.
+- Recently seen events for [metric name]: The metric has sent events within the last 90 days.

-- No recently seen events for [metric name]: Your metric has not sent any metric events to LaunchDarkly within the last 90 days.
-This may indicate a misconfiguration or inactivity.
+- No recently seen events for [metric name]: The metric has not sent events within the last 90 days.

 If metrics do not send events during a period of time, relative difference charts display a flat segment using the most recent value.
 This approach keeps the timeline continuous and ensures hover behavior remains smooth.